 Exension Cord Blamed in Fire That Killed 10

-The cord ran under a living room chair that burst into flames when a spark from a shorted circuit melted the cord’s insulation, Fire Chief Thomas Keough said Sunday.
+The cord ran under a living room chair that burst into flames when the cord’s insulation melted, Fire Chief Thomas Keough said.

-Angel Torres, a tenant in the first-floor apartment where the fire began, said he had complained repeatedly about a lack of heat in his apartment and kept four space heaters - one in each room - going 24 hours a day to keep his family warm.
+Angel Torres, who lived in the apartment on the first floor, said he had repeatedly complained about a lack of heat in his apartment and kept four space heaters - one in each room - going 24 hours a day to keep his family warm.

-A spokesman for the Connecticut Natural Gas Co. said meters showed all three apartments in the building were supplied with gas.
+A spokesman for the Connecticut Natural Gas Co. said meters showed all three apartments were being supplied with gas.

 Temperatures dipped to near-zero the morning of the fire.
 Torres, who helped his family escape, said his 13-year-old nephew was sleeping in the living room and was the first to notice the velour love seat on fire.

-″I woke up when I smelled the smoke,″ said the nephew, Wilfredo Matias Aviles. ″I saw the side of the chair on fire.″
+″I woke up when I smelled the smoke,″ the nephew, Wilfredo Matias Aviles, told The Hartford Courant. ″I saw the side of the chair on fire.″

-Damage was so severe, investigators couldn’t find evidence of smoke detectors.
-But Keough said they had no reason to doubt the landlord’s assertion that he had installed smoke detectors throughout the building.
+The damage was so severe that investigators couldn’t find evidence of smoke detectors, but Keough said investigators had no reason to doubt the landlord’s assertion that he had installed smoke detectors throughout the building.

 The owner, John Laposky of Plainville, said the house was renovated four years ago, including improvements to the electrical system.